hacsoc/the_jolly_advisor/README.md

 2. New branch: `git checkout -b my-branch`
 3. Install rvm: https://rvm.io
 4. Switch to Ruby 2.2.0 `rvm install ruby-2.2.0`
-5. Install bundle: `gem install bundle`
+5. Install bundle: `gem install bundler`
 6. Install postgres; setup postgres; create database
  a. `su - postgres; createuser --interactive` use your system username when it asks for role to add
  b. `createdb the_jolly_advisor_development`